Abouzeidd/Web_form_for_user_application/README.md

-## his is a web page form for applying for new employees
+## This is a web page form for applying for new employees